 The following article takes a look at the best movements to choose when you want to use the highest calorie burning exercises.
 There are many exercises that are available to you when working out from home or the gym.
 But what are the best options from a high caloric expenditure stand point?
 We have looked through the research and various articles to bring you that list.

 These types of exercises are great individually or when mixed into a circuit or high-intensity training session.
 Obviously, the heavier the person, the higher the caloric expenditure per minute of exercise.
 Just a reminder when you look over this and other types of data like this.

-There are many factors that go into determining how many calories someone expends during exercise.
+There are many factors that go into determining the number of calories someone expends during exercise.
 Here is a great article on that topic by Robert Robergs, PhD and Len Kravitz, PhD.
 Here are eight factors, many of which you can manipulate, that will influence your calorie burn.

-Basically, the more you weigh, the greater amount of calories you expend during exercise.
+Basically, the more you weigh, the greater amount of calories you’ll expend during each minute of exercise.
 Pretty simple.